Climate change in Jordan

-Climate change in Jordan has serious impacts on the water resources in Jordan.
-The country needs to prepare for the impacts of climate change.
+Climate change has a broad range of impacts in Jordan, including the already scarce water resources.
+The temperature increases adversely affect an already warmer and arid climate, and are accompanied by droughts, extreme temperatures, landslides and floods.
 Water resources in Jordan are scarce.
 Besides the rapid population growth, the impacts of climate change are likely to further exacerbate the problem.
 Temperatures will increase and the total annual precipitation is likely to decrease, however with a fair share of uncertainty.
 Hence, existing and new activities with the objective to minimize the gap between water supply and demand contribute to adapt Jordan to tomorrow's climate.
 This might be accompanied by activities improving Jordan's capacity to monitor and project meteorological and hydrological data and assess its own vulnerability to climate change.

+Jordan has signed and ratified the Paris Treaty.
+It has updated its first Nationally Determined Contributions in 2021.

 Impacts on the natural environment

 Temperature and weather changes

 Most of Jordan's territory is classified as desert.
 Summers are generally hot and dry, while winters can be cold in some areas.
 The annual rainfall varies from little more than 30 mm in desert areas up to 572 mm in the hilly northwest of Jordan.
 Almost all precipitation falls between October and May.
 In the Jordan Valley, winters are mild and summers very hot, with very little rainfall throughout the year.

 Jordan's Second National Communication includes a chapter on observed and projected climate change in the country.
 Concerning the past, data for the period 1961-2005 (or shorter in some cases) of 19 meteorological stations all over Jordan were evaluated with the following results: